ChromeProtector/ChromeProtector/README.md

 # ChromeProtector (in development)
 An extension for Chrome that aims to warn (as much as possible) about the typosquatting attacks

 **Currently this is a prototype.
 Quite far from perfect solution.
-I'm currently learinng about the API of Chrome extensions.
+I'm currently learning about the API of Chrome extensions.
 Please be aware**

 Note: